 But resistance.
 Why the fear of real estate video that lingers?
 The biggest critics like many things in life are not using real estate video.
 They cite videos they have seen, listened to that did they did not like and shelved the idea of shooting, editing, rendering, uploading the real estate loops.
-And settle back on the haunches saying photos are fine, add some copy and call it good.
+And then settle back on their haunches saying photos are fine, add some copy and call it good.

 The videos for property listings show how the surroundings fit, how the rooms flow and complete the fuzzy puzzle in the head of the buyer.
 Who does not want to one by one have to wait for the expensive time and money waste.
 The delay to visit the properties to figure it out.
 And with video he does not have to... the property listings are one by one delivered to the buyer to tap tap, settle back and watch, learn, listen.
 The buyer can any time of day or night or weather or location distinguish the property listings, the area they are in and find the best real estate match for their specific needs at the moment.

 There is an easy way to make real estate videos.

 But it is not going to happen with the approach that buyers don't want them as I read in one thread comment on Active Rain about the pros and cons of real estate videos.
 The gym of opinion on real estate videos is split down the middle like the last Presidential election.